LAION-AI/Open-Assistant/docs/docs/guides/guidelines.md

 - Always make sure to read and understand the guidelines to each task before fulfilling it.
 - Try to follow the guidelines as closely as possible.
-- If you are unsure whether a message violates a guidelines, contact us at our discord.
+- If you are unsure whether a message violates a guidelines, contact us at our Discord.
 - Use the thumbs-up/thumbs-down system to further mark messages that are of high or low quality.

 ## 2. Replying as the assistant: